 I’ve been a huge fan of quad biking (ATVs) for a long time, going on ATV tours all around the world.
 While living in Iowa, we bought our own ATV so we could go trail riding!
 OHV parks tend to be free to visit and are under the control of the DNR.
 In these locations you’ll need a state registration sticker on the ATV, your vehicle must meet a couple of requirements (for example, have a width of less than 65 inches) and you have to wear a helmet.
 On private property, there aren’t quite as many rules but you’ll usually have to pay to ride on their trails.
-I prefer to trail ride, rather than going to a park.
-With trail riding you can follow a route or track through the woods and just enjoy driving around.
-Some of the OHV parks tend to be taken up mainly with terrain parks that are aimed more at dirt bikes.
 Here are some of the ATV parks in Iowa that we’ve been to!

 ATV Trails in Iowa